frankiebelize/README_Generator/README.md

-# README Generator
+# Readme Generator

 ## Description
-To create a basic Readme File
+To create a readme Generator to make it easier to orgranize our readme file

 ## Table of Contents
 - [Installation](#installation)